chriscdn/to-date/README.md

 // 2024-04-04T10:33:10.000Z
 ```

-Ambiguity as to whether the number is in milliseconds or microseconds can be removed with the `EpochUnit` enum.
+Ambiguity as to whether the number is in seconds, milliseconds, or microseconds can be removed with the `EpochUnit` enum.
 This shouldn't be an issue for dates after 1971.

 ```js
 import { toDate, EpochUnit } from "@chriscdn/to-date";